sdinulescu/TactileInstrument/README.md

 # Tactile Instrument
 A haptic bracelet for turning the hand into an instrument, performed via touch.

 Stejara Dinulescu, Fall 2021.
-MAT240A.
+MAT240A Final Project.

 ## Abstract